 The firefighters had no formal training in the beginning.
 Chief McFarland of Morgantown provided what training they needed.
 Many of the firefighters were GI's or Navy guys.
 They used rotted hose that threw out water and poor equipment.

-Today, the Fire Company which is situated right in the middle of Geigertown - has six trucks, and responds to an average of 200 calls per year.
+Today, the Fire Company which is situated right in the middle of Geigertown - has seven apparatus, and responds to an average of 300 calls per year.
 By the way of mutual aid, we are called into neighboring townships and counties to assist in firefighting efforts.
 In 2008 we were certified by the state as a QRS Service (Quick Response) which responds along with the local ambulance to ensure the quickest care possible.
-This unit is staffed by medically trained volunteers who hold the title of EMT all the way up to a Nurse and Doctor.
+This unit is staffed by medically trained volunteers who hold the title of EMR and EMT's.

 Our members are constantly attending training to better themselves in every aspect of the Fire/EMS field.
 Our company is a member of the Berks County Tanker